 This training is beneficial to undergraduates, as well as first and second year graduate students interested in obtaining funds for future research or getting early exposure to the grant writing and application process.
 This training will also benefit PIs and faculty advisors who fund, train and/or mentor students who want to provide expert information about potential funding opportunities and academic career moves to assist their students.

 The current funding landscape is highly competitive, and you must gain as much knowledge of grant writing and the application process as possible to compete and thrive in your research career.

 Graduate research fellowships are great opportunities for students to obtain their own funding, as well as provide early exposure to the grant application process.
 Specifically, the NSF Graduate Research Fellowship, the oldest fellowship of its kind, is highly illustrious, producing Nobel Prize winners and founders of billion-dollar companies, making it a prestigious honor to be awarded.

-Sign up for this online training with funding expert, Dr. Dorothy Lewis, and gain insight into the NSF Graduate Research Fellowship Program that will put you ahead of the curve.
+Take advantage of this online training with funding expert, Dr. Dorothy Lewis, and gain insight into the NSF Graduate Research Fellowship Program that will put you ahead of the curve.
 After taking advantage of this training, you’ll be in the best position possible to receive this prestigious award.
-Don’t wait, register for this online training session today.
+Don’t wait, get access to this online training session today.

 You take no risk whatsoever.
 If you find this essential session doesn't meet your expectations or you are not satisfied for any reason, simply let know.